Feistel Ciphers

 to

-, we can just share the sorted list of associated ciphertext blocks
+, we can eventually just share the sorted list of associated ciphertext

-For example, if each block length is 64 bits the key consists of the explicit
+For instance, if each block length is 64 bits the key consists of the explicit

 encrypted blocks.
 The key length is thus: